Hooks & Guards

 - With

 target— submodule to register on.
-Defaults to"generator".include_data— ifTrue, attaches the data that triggered the guard to the raised exception viaexc.data.
+Defaults to"generator"for forward hooks andNonefor method hooks.method— optional method name.
+When omitted, the guard runs aroundforward.
+When set, it runs around that method instead.include_data— ifTrue, attaches the data that triggered the guard to the raised exception viaexc.data.
 Defaults toFalsefor security (the data may contain unsafe content).

 The validator receives data as a positional argument and must return either a dict with "safe" (bool) or a ModelResponse (auto-consumed by Guard).